distributed-it-for-telco/distributed-rating-doc/src/technical-requirements.md

 - how to manage efficiently agents configuration in a stateless word? (caching mechanisms / via dedicated local capability providers?)

+### interagent communication

+- how to ensure an actor (rating agent for instance) only speak to its conterpart (collector agent for instance)

 ## wasmCloud generic

 ### keep the rating agent code public ?